wireviz/WireViz/docs/syntax.md

     # The leading string might be in "quotes" in
     # the .gv output.
 This leading string must be
     # followed by attributes in [square brackets].
-    # Entries containing HTML in an attribute are
+    # Entries with an attribute containing HTML are
     # not supported.
     <str>:  # leading string of .gv entry
       <str> : <str>  # attribute and its new value
       # Any number of attributes can be overridden
       # for each entry

-  append:  # single or list of .gv entries to append
+  append: <str/list> # string or list of strings to append to the .gv output
-    <str>  # strings to append might have multiple lines
 ```

 ## Colors